 According to the 2015 United States Census, 33% of physicians and surgeons were women, but on average, they received a median salary of $0.74 to each dollar their male counterparts make.
 This means that these female professionals average $91,000 less per year for performing the same work that their male peers do.

-With the cost of medical school running anywhere from $140,000 – $240,000 – one sum that doesn’t vary based on gender – that gap represents a sizable dent in newly licensed doctors’ student loans.
+With the cost of medical school running anywhere from $140,000 – $240,000 (which is one sum that doesn’t vary based on gender) that gap represents a sizable dent in newly licensed doctors’ student loans.

 Why the Allied Healthcare Sector is Different